 Types of Playground Injuries

 Although minor bumps, bruises, and cuts frequently occur on playgrounds, many playground injuries are more severe.
-Broken bones, sprains and strains, internal organ injuries, dislocations and concussions are the most common playground-related injuries that require a doctor's care.
+The most common playground-related injuries that require a doctor's care are:

 Although it rarely happens, deaths have also been associated with playground equipment.
-In a recent ten-year timespan, 147 children (14 years or younger) died from playground-related injuries: 82 strangulations and 31 falls.
+In a recent 10-year timespan, 147 children (14 years or younger) died from playground-related injuries: 82 strangulations and 31 falls.

-While most playground injuries occur on public playground swings and climbing equipment, 70 percent of deaths occurred on home playgrounds.
+While most playground injuries occur on public playground swings and climbing equipment, 70% of deaths occurred on home playgrounds.

 Common Causes of Playground Injuries

-Falls from the equipment to the ground are the top cause for childhood emergency room visits due to playground-related injuries.
+The most common playground-related cause of childhood emergency room visits is falling from the equipment to the ground.
 Children fall because they slip, lose their grip, or lose their balance while playing on monkey bars, swings, slides, merry-go-rounds, and seesaws.

 In a natural effort to protect themselves, children will often fall on an outstretched hand and break the bones involving the elbow.
-This type of elbow fracture (supracondylar fracture of the humerus) is the most common injury that requires a trip to the operating room for treatment.
+This type of elbow fracture (supracondylar fracture of the humerus) is the most common injury that requires surgical treatment.